johnpierson/RhythmForDynamo/docs/README.md

-## Welcome to the docs for Rhythm for Dynamo
+## Rhythm for Dynamo Dictionary

-This content was previously documented elsewhere, but the decision was made to move it all to one repo for simplicity.
+This page aims to be the documentation for the Rhythm package.
+Nodes are organized by their same hierarcgy from Dynamo.
+Previously this content was documented elsewhere, but the decision was made to move it all to one repo for simplicity.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.